-- Odourless aqueous solution of ethanol (alcohol concentration more than 70%) - H2O2 (0.5-3% v/v) solution - Analogous methods to avoid the presence of fragrant residues that may affect assessor senses and sensitivity or interfere with the organoleptic assessment.
+- Aqueous solution of ethanol that is not denatured" as ethanol is not odourless and denaturation makes it smell badly. - H2O2 (0.5-3% V/V) solution - Analogous methods to avoid the presence of fragrant residues that may affect assessor senses and sensitivity or interfere with the organoleptic assessment.